 The Education Funding Agency (EFA)’s Priority Schools Building Programme is a nationwide government initiative to improve schools that are in urgent need of repair.
 Under this programme, 260 schools were rebuilt across the UK, and were finished in December 2017.
 The schools were grouped together by geographical region, with those requiring the most work prioritised.

-Appointed as a specialist subcontractor, VolkerLaser have been contracted to provide protection works to the current stock of twelve schools based in the North West, located in Blacon, Wigan, Neston, Prenton, Blackpool, Birkenhead, Halton, Stockport and Manchester.
+Appointed as a specialist subcontractor, VolkerLaser was contracted to provide protection works to the current stock of twelve schools based in the North West - located in Blacon, Wigan, Neston, Prenton, Blackpool, Birkenhead, Halton, Stockport and Manchester.

-Throughout the first construction phase, approximately 8,500m² of waterproofing has been applied, over 1,000 paving slabs laid, and over 8,000m² of vertical insulation installed.
-This preliminary phase was completed in March 2016 to the benefit of around 2,000 school children - ready for their return after the Easter break for the start of summer term.
+Throughout the first construction phase, approximately 8,500m² of waterproofing was applied, over 1,000 paving slabs laid, and over 8,000m² of vertical insulation installed.
+This preliminary phase was completed in March 2016 to the benefit of around 2,000 school children - ready for their return after the Easter break, for the start of summer term.

-Working through the wettest winter on record and relentless high winds, conditions have been challenging for all involved due to adverse weather.
-Despite the limited hours of daylight, the VolkerLaser team have worked hard to deliver the works.
+Working through the wettest winter on record, and relentless high winds, conditions were challenging for all involved due to adverse weather.
+Despite the limited hours of daylight, the VolkerLaser team worked hard to ensure the delivery of the works.

 “The Priority Schools Building Programme is an important government initiative to be involved in, and through this project we’re committed to improving the school environment for the North West community.”

 Richard Woodward, site manager.